“Coward: One who, in a perilous emergency, thinks with his legs.”

 But, if you do have an emergency that requires tapping into the fund, you have time to recover and can save a little more each month to get back to where you were and, hopefully, exceed it because you’ve established the habit of saving more.

 There is one mandatory item to make this work: disability insurance.
 When you’re young, you can afford to invest your emergency fund in the markets because you have a lifetime of wages to cushion you against any loss.
 If you become disabled and can’t work, that changes everything.
 If you’re not protected against that possibility, the results can be disastrous.
 Scraping by on SSI when you’re disabled is not the place you want to be.
-I teach about disability insurance as one of the 20 lessons in the Winning With Money course.
-Go check it out!

 The reasoning for investing your emergency fund when you’re older flips around.
 Now, the emergency fund is a relatively small percentage of your overall net worth.
 If you have a million dollars and you need $25,000 to pay for an emergency, you can simply sell assets to pay for that emergency, and it won’t have much of an effect one way or the other.
 Ideally, if you need to sell the assets from a taxable account, you’ll sell the assets that will be capital losses so that you can offset capital gains.
 When you have enough in assets that a market drop won’t affect your ability to meet the six months of expenses criterion, then you don’t need to have that money set aside in an account that earns zero interest.